vporton/carbon-flow/README.md

 You should use ERC-1155 tokens if you can, because they are both more secure (there is a security bug in ERC-20 that affects for example crypto exchanges) and use less gas.
 But many legacy softwares don't support ERC-1155, in this case use ERC-20.

-**Can M+/M- tokens owner mint directly?**

-Non-retired (M-) tokens can be minted only through the authority mechanism.

-The current implementation allows to mint M+ tokens by the Global Community Fund.
-TODO: Probably this should be disabled (by changing the program source before the final release).

 ## Sum of Several Tokens